salimdellali/langchain-capabilities/slides.md

 marp: true
 paginate: true
 header: TechGathering 2025-08-21
-footer: FOCI Solutions
+footer: Foci Solutions
 ---

+# 🦜🔗 LangChain

+- `LangChain` is composed of 2 words:
+  - `Lang`: from "Language", refers the the use of Large Language Models (LLMs)
+  - `Chain`: refers to chaining LLMs together

+---

 # 🦜🔗 LangChain.js (1/2)

-- `LangChain` stands for:
-  - `Lang`: from "Language", referring the the use of Large Language Models (LLMs)
-  - `Chain`: referring to chaining LLms together
 - `LangChain.js` Simplifies working with LLMs in `JS/TS` by providing tools to:
   - manage prompts
   - model calls